 The Institute of Local History stimulates interest in, and spearheads projects related to, the history of the region the College serves, as well as more broadly-based projects on Connecticut history.
 It serves as a service and resource center for local historical studies.
-Among its on-going projects are an oral history project for the town of Manchester, annual walking tour of the Cheney Brothers' National Historic Landmark District, several non-credit courses and workshops, and a permanent exhibition of historic photographs.
+Among its on-going projects are an oral history project for the town of Manchester, annual walking tour of the Cheney Brothers' National Historic Landmark District, several non-credit courses and workshops, and a lecture series.
 It has also cooperated in the publication of two books about the history of Manchester.